DerGuru/The-Resonant/New Chapters/01 - Part1/P1-06_Night_Thoughts.md

 He sat on the couch, wrapped in his blanket like armor, and forced himself to think.

 Okay.
 Assume this is real.
-Assume somethingùsome*one*?ùis trying to communicate.
+Assume something - some*one*? - is trying to communicate.

-The logical part of his brainùthe part that had gotten him through college, through job interviews, through lifeùimmediately began cataloging possibilities:
+The logical part of his brain - the part that had gotten him through college, through job interviews, through life - immediately began cataloging possibilities:

 **Option 1: He was having a mental breakdown.**